-We have arranged monthly workshops to support the implementation of the All Wales Induction Framework for Social Care Managers.
+We have some resources here to help you use the All Wales Induction Framework (Induction Framework) for Social Care Managers.

 Examples of completed progress logs

-Your manager/appointed person should complete the summary notes with a list of the evidence used. these examples of completed progress logs show you how these may be completed.
+- Your manager/appointed person should complete the summary notes with a list of the evidence used.

 Case study 1

 Sian wants to register as a Residential Child Care Manager:

 Sian’s qualification was awarded on 16 June 2020 - Level 5 Diploma in Leadership for Health and Social Care and Children and Young People's Services - Adults' Residential Management (England), completed 88 credits.

 Sian managed residential services for young adults (18 – 25) with a learning disability/autism.
 She has no experience of working with children and young people.

 The employer also offers services to children and young people.
 Sian applied for and accepted a post in the same organisation as manager of residential short breaks service for children and young people with learning disability/autism.

 We would accept Sian’s qualification for registration with a training requirement for her to complete the Induction Framework including section 8: ‘Lead and manage service provision for disabled children and young people’ by renewal of registration (3 years).